greymatterideas/greymatterideas.github.io/_posts/2015-11-04-Welcome-to-old-bone-orchard.md

 ===
 ![old bone orchard logo](/images/obo_logo.png)

-This is a modern country band project.
+This is a modern country-rock band project.

 We are shooting for things along the lines of Little Big Town, Eric Church, Luke Bryan etc.